ODW + PRHE

 Our partnership with Partners in Reproductive Health and Education (PRHE)

-WOMEN EARNING INCOME FROM SELLING POULTRY PRODUCTS
+WOMEN FARMERS NOW EARNING INCOME FROM SELLING POULTRY PRODUCTS

 Thank you for making this possible!